excelsior-oss/far-git-autocomplete/README.md

 A macro command is required for invoking the plugin with a hotkey.
 The default one is `Ctrl+G`.
 You can create additional macro commands to invoke the plugin with different settings; see help for details.

+Alternatively you may download and update the plugin via [PlugRing](http://plugring.farmanager.com/plugin.php?pid=967).

 Building from source
 ====================